jonathanolson/slither/notes/patterns.md

 - TODO
   -
-  - Face colors?
+  - Face colors!
+    - [implemented in PatternRule, just create hooks and test/go!]
   -
+  - "initial feature set" for PatternRule.getSolutionEnumeratedRules (for "only")
+    - e.g. "red exit edges" for vertices for square/hex patterns ("only")
+    - remove faces/edges from the list at start time?
+      - remove face color dual combinations that are incompatible at start time?
+    - [ready to go, should allow squareOnly/hexOnly searches to be faster]
+    - NOTE: For face coloring, we'd really want ... multiple initial feature sets (permutations?)
+      - Imagine 3 squares diagonal pattern.
+Yes red exit vertices (2), BUT we can't just FIX face colors, because multiple embeddings(!)
+  -
   - Sectors (it will reduce pattern rule count considerably?)
+  - Highlander rules (!)
   -
-  -
-  - PERFORMANCE(!)
-    - HEY HEY --- should we see if rules are "satisfied"?
-      - This requires more expensive checks, BUT ALSO will improve pruning.
-Test it out
-    -
-    - Also maybe sort our rules after
-    -
-    -
-    - pass "initial" feature set to PatternRule.get....Rules
-    -
-    -
+  - Performance: PatternRule.withRulesApplied
-    - RULE SEARCH TREE for fast solving?
+    - Rule search tree for fast solving?
+    - Dirty rules:
-    - RULE "dormant with <needs feature>" for faster solving
+      - Store "dormant" rules with <needs feature> for faster solving
     - ... we could just BAKE the "no simple loops" thing into our rules, with potentially faster checks?
       - Would this reduce the number of rules?
         - !!!!!!!#$!#$!#$
         - #$!#$!#$
         - Yes just include this condition in the "redundancy" check solve
+    - Is there a pre-sorting or pre-processing of rules that could be done to make this faster? (besides collapsing)
   -
-  - PERFORMANCE(!)
+  - Performance: PatternRule.getSolutionEnumeratedRules
-    - Have a way of tagging "dirty" things when solving using "rules".
-      - (faster solving is faster pattern discovery)
+    - Can we filter "satisfied" previous rules out?
+      - This requires more expensive checks.
+Could see if a rule's outputFeatureSet has our change (and only check then)
+      - If rule.outputFeatureSet.isSubsetOf( ... featureSet ) <--- requires computing featureSet?
   -
   - STATIC patterns!!!!
 JUST SEARCH FACES
   -
-  - "Collapse" / "non-empty initial feature set"
-    - "re-sort" collapsed rule sets
-    - Collapse a ruleset with a given initial feature set (adds it to all of the input feature sets, then... reapplies all of the rules and filtering?)
-    - Rule search with initial feature set (e.g. some forced red exit edges)
-      - NOTE: for face colors, we might need "different combinations" .... hmm, embeddings complicate things
-        - Imagine 3 squares diagonal pattern.
-Yes red exit vertices (2), BUT we can't just FIX face colors, because multiple embeddings(!)
-  -
-  - See top performance wins
+  - See top performance wins (below)
   -
   - Should be possible to take "square only" rules, take embeddings in square board, only take (1) as representative
     - Note: will need to "apply" initial conditions to this section